Guildford Grammar School Chapel

-The Guildford Grammar School Chapel usually known as the Chapel of St. Mary and St. George is a Heritage-listed building situated on Terrace Road, East Guildford and is used and owned by Guildford Grammar School.
+The Guildford Grammar School Chapel usually known as the Chapel of St. Mary and St. George is a Heritage-listed building situated on Terrace Road, East Guildford and is used and owned by Guildford Grammar School (GGS).

 History

 The Chapel of St. Mary and St. George was built during the headmastership of Canon Percy Umphreyville Henn, who sought funds for its construction immediately after his appointment in 1909.

 He found a generous benefactor in Englishman Cecil Oliverson who paid for the full cost of the building.
 It was consecrated in 1914.
 It was constructed from Donnybrook stone with interior woodwork of English Oak.
 He also donated the large gold-leaf rerados above the altar.

 During the second World War Guildford Grammar School was commandeered by the United States Navy for use as a hospital.
 During their three months' occupation the students were evacuated to Fairbridge, near Pinjarra.
 The Navy painted two red crosses on the Chapel roof, one on each side of the slope.
 When the school population resumed residence in 1943 the Australian Army offered to replace the painted tiles but school authorities decided that it would be better to paint over the crosses with tile-coloured paint.
 Today that paint has almost worn off so once again the crosses are visible as a sign of GGS's contribution to the war.